SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 - a) Most service requests are simple and do not require involvement from other teams.
 - b) It should not be encouraged to completely automate the submission of service request.
 - c) It is difficult to set expectations of users regarding fulfilment times.
-- d) Service requests can usually be formalized with a clear and standard procedure.
+- d) Service requests can usually be formalised with a clear and standard procedure.
 <details>Answer: d</details>
 <br>